--The only prayer I would recommend is a practically righteous life.
-Harmonial culture not only brings out that which is intrinsically constitutional, but increases the interior power of attraction, whereby the soul obtains the pabulum of life, and grows exceedingly, on and on, henceforth and forever.
+-The only prayer I would recom- standard. mend is a practically righteous life.
+Harmonial culture not only brings out mark missed by man in his developthat which is intrinsically constitution- ment : a ditch into which, when with al, but increases the interior power of ignorance or passion blind, we stumble attraction, whereby the soul obtains for a season. the pabulum of life, and grows exceedingly, on and on, henceforth and for- you will make yourself rounder, sweetever.